habibmedhh/CashVaultManager/replit.md

 **Database Schema**:
 - `users` table: Authentication with username/password
+- `cash_registers` table: Stores cash register records with:
+  - `date`: Natural date key (YYYY-MM-DD format)
+  - `createdAt`: Timestamp for tracking when PV was created (allows multiple PVs per day)
+  - Indexes on both `date` and `createdAt` for efficient querying
-- `cash_registers` table: Stores daily cash register records with date as natural key, serialized JSON for complex data structures (bills, coins, operations, transactions), and `solde_depart` (opening balance)
+  - Serialized JSON for complex data structures (bills, coins, operations, transactions)
+  - `solde_depart` (opening balance)

 **Schema Evolution Strategy**: JSON fields allow flexibility for adding new transaction types or cash denominations without schema migrations.
 Core financial data (totals, dates, user references) remain in structured columns.

+**PV Versioning Strategy**: The system now supports multiple PVs per day by creating a new record each time the user saves.
+The latest PV for any given date is retrieved using the `createdAt` timestamp.
+This allows:
+- Historical tracking of all changes throughout the day
+- Ability to review previous states of the PV
+- Audit trail for financial operations

 **Database Connectivity**: Configured for PostgreSQL via Neon serverless driver (`@neondatabase/serverless`), with connection string from `DATABASE_URL` environment variable.